Roel Wieringa

-Roelf Johannes (Roel) Wieringa (born 1952) is a Dutch computer scientist who was a professor of Information Systems at the University of Twente, specialized in the "integration of formal and informal specification and design techniques".
+Roelf (Roel) Johannes Wieringa (born 1952) is a Dutch computer scientist who was a professor of Information Systems at the University of Twente, specialized in the "integration of formal and informal specification and design techniques".

 Biography

 Wieringa received his MSc in 1978 at the University of Groningen, Faculty of Mathematics, for the thesis "Generatieve Grammatika's en Bijbehorende Analyseprocedures voor Natuurlijke talen" (Generative Grammars and Their Analysis procedures for NaturalLanguages".
-He received his MA in 1987 at the University of Amsterdam, Faculty of Philosophy for the thesis Machine intelligence and Explication, and his PhD in 1990 at the Vrije Universiteit Amsterdam, under supervision of Reinder Pieter van de Riet for the thesis Algebraic Foundations for Dynamic Conceptual Models.
+He received his MA in 1987 at the University of Amsterdam, Faculty of Philosophy for the thesis "Machine intelligence and Explication", and his PhD in 1990 at the Vrije Universiteit Amsterdam, under supervision of Reinder Pieter van de Riet for the thesis "Algebraic Foundations for Dynamic Conceptual Models".

 After finishing his PhD, he continued to work at the Faculty of Mathematics and Computer Science of the Vrije Universiteit.
 In 1998 he joined the Department of Computer Science of the University of Twente as Professor of Information Systems.
-From 2006 to 2011 he was Scientific Director of the School of Information and Knowledge Systems (SIKS), and from 2009 to 2012 he headed the computer science department at the University of Twente.
+From 2006 to 2011 he was scientific director of the School of Information and Knowledge Systems (SIKS), and from 2009 to 2012 he headed the computer science department at the University of Twente.

-Circa 1996, Wieringa and Frank Dehne wrote the Toolkit for Conceptual Modeling, for Wieringa's conceptual modeling courses and book, Requirements Engineering: Frameworks for Understanding.
+Circa 1996, Wieringa and Frank Dehne wrote the Toolkit for Conceptual Modeling, for Wieringa's conceptual modeling courses, and the book Requirements Engineering: Frameworks for Understanding.

-Wieringa has been Associate Editor in Chief of the IEEE Software journal from 2004 to 2007, and was member of the editorial board of the International Journal of Business Information Systems, the Journal of Software and Systems Modeling, and the Requirements Engineering Journal.
+Wieringa was associate editor in chief of the IEEE Software journal from 2004 to 2007.
+He was a member of the editorial board of the International Journal of Business Information Systems, the Journal of Software and Systems Modeling, and the Requirements Engineering Journal.

-In 2019, Wieringa retired from academia, and now works and blogs at The Value Engineers, which was founded in 2017 with Jaap Gordijn and Dan Ionita.
+In 2019, Wieringa retired from academia, and now works and blogs at the Value Engineers, which was founded in 2017 with Jaap Gordijn and Dan Ionita.